Workforce Recruitment and Development

 In addition to the immediate needs, we must attract the next generation of manufacturers.
 Businesses need to play a direct role in establishing K-12 STEM curriculum.
 We must help educators develop programs that better prepare students for the workforce and inform them about opportunities in manufacturing industries.
-Associations like NADCA have the expertise and resources needed to partner with educators and trainers to develop curriculum for the next generation of manufacturers.
+Public-private partnerships with businesses and industry associations like NADCA are critical, as these employer groups have the expertise needed to partner with educators and trainers to develop curriculum for the next generation of manufacturers.

 NADCA believes the U.S. Congress and administration should enact legislation and policies that encourage the recruitment, training, and placement of workers in die casting careers by enacting policies and regulations including, but not limited to:

 - Jumpstart Our Businesses by Supporting Students (JOBS) Act